 Systemically Important Core Investment Companies (CIC-SI) are a subset of Investment Companies that play a significant role in the Indian financial system.
 A CIC-SI is an NBFC that holds at least 90% of its total assets in the form of investments in the equity shares, debt, or other financial assets of its group companies.
 These entities are systematically important due to their potential to impact the stability of the financial sector.
 To maintain financial stability, the Reserve Bank of India (RBI) regulates and supervises these companies more closely.

 The wide array of NBFCs in India showcases the diversity and depth of the nation's financial sector.
 Each type of NBFC serves specific financial needs and plays a distinct role in contributing to economic growth.
-From providing asset financing and personal loans to promoting infrastructure development and empowering marginalized communities, NBFCs have become integral to India's financial ecosystem.
+From providing asset financing and personal loan to promoting infrastructure development and empowering marginalized communities, NBFCs have become integral to India's financial ecosystem.

 As the Indian economy continues to evolve, NBFCs will remain instrumental in channeling funds to different sectors and fostering innovation in financial services.
 However, policymakers and regulators need to strike a balance between promoting NBFC growth and ensuring their stability to safeguard the overall financial system.
 Through effective governance and regulations, India's NBFC sector can continue to thrive, catalysing economic progress.